michaellee/old-michaelsoolee.com/_posts/2015-12-13-redesign-layout.md

   <img src="http://i.michaelsoolee.com/20151213-layout-02.png" alt="">
 </div>
 <br>
-Meanwhile, I also wanted to visually excite the reader when I included images in my posts.
+Meanwhile, I also wanted to visually excite the reader when I include images in my posts.
 From the image above, you'll see that images exceed beyond the 500 pixels line width.
 I've chosen for images to be 550 pixels wide.
-During my experiments with the layout, I've found that it was large enough to provide some visual difference from the text and not detracting from the flow of the text.
+During my experiments with the layout, I've found that it was large enough to provide some visual difference from the text and not detract from the flow of the text.

 ## Guidance

 This aspect of the redesign was tough for me &mdash; guiding a reader through an experience on my website.
 I'm not able to control how a reader gets to my website, but I do have some control over how the reader experiences my website once they are there.
 This is an area that I had to really think through.
 In doing so, I've had to learn to cut out clutter.

 In the past I thought that providing the reader with as many links as possible to other parts of my website would increase engagement with my brand.
 But as you can see from this image below, my assumptions lead to a really messy footer.